l33t-c0d3r-66/Meetup-ReactJS/README.md

+# Meetup ReactJS
+<li> Meetup ReactJs is a web applicaton created using React JS and Firebase.
+<li> This app uses functional components and Hooks.
+<li> The used hooks are useState, useEffect, useContext and createContext
+<li> This project also uses React Router for Routing.
+<li> This project is Created using Create React App.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).